 This course is designed to empower students to develop evidence-based opinions, and make informed decisions, about societal issues related to science and technology.
 After becoming familiar with the scientific method, the basic methodology common to all good scientific research, students will learn to distinguish between legitimate and bogus results by thinking clearly and critically about the claims of scientists and charlatans alike.

 CORE 170 — Decisions in a Data-driven World (3)

 Prerequisite: CORE 110.

 The volume of data available to help us make decisions is increasing at a staggering rate.
 How do we sort through data to find what is relevant and useful?
-How do we evaluate, organize and interpret the information to make good decisions?
-This course will focus on data-rich topics drawn from the fields of economics, personal finance, science and technology, health and political science to develop the ability to reason and work with data, as well as understand and present arguments supported by quantitative evidence.
+How do we evaluate, organize and interpret information to make good decisions?
+This course will focus on data-rich topics drawn from disparate fields such as health, science and technology, and political science to develop the ability to reason and work with data, as well as understand and present arguments supported by quantitative evidence.